qmk/qmk_firmware/keyboards/pteron36/readme.md

 ## Default Keymap and Miryoku Layout support

 The keyboard was designed with miryoku layout in mind.
-The default layout is very basic and does not have much use.
-I will be opening a pr to make the keyboard available with miryoku layout soon.
-Currently to build the keyboard with miryoku you will have to checkout latest miryoku qmk repo, and add the keyboard folder there manually.
-After copying the folder run the following command
+The default layout is very basic and does not have much use, modify the keymap as you see fit.
+Build keyboard with manna-harbour_miryoku as keymap, qmk should compile the firmare without any issue.

   make pteron36:manna-harbour_miryoku

 Add miryoku params as required.
+Pteron36 uses community layout, hence there is no need for separate keymap folder for any keymap that support 5x3_3 layout.

+## VIA support

+The VIA keymap is working as intended, the VIA config merge is open under [Pteron36 PR](https://github.com/the-via/keyboards/pull/789), one the pr is pulled, keyboard should be detected by via  without any changes.
+Please check  [pteron36 repository](https://github.com/harshitgoel96/pteron36-split-keyboard/releases/tag/v1.2.0) for via config json. you need to load this in VIA UI through design lab.
 ## OLED and RotaryEncoder

 I am working on adding OLED and RotaryEncoder support in keyboard config.